 Seasonal Weather Breakdown

-Fall (September–October): Another great time to visit.
-The sea stays warm enough for swimming into October, while air temperatures drop to a comfortable 70°F to 76°F.
+Fall (September–October): Fall is another excellent time to visit because the weather stays warm without the peak summer crowds.
+The sea also remains warm enough for swimming into October, while daytime temperatures usually range from 70°F to 76°F.

 Quick Travel Tips